gzeinnumer/ValidatorValue/README.md

 - Type 2

-Return Result and use Custom message
+Return Result and use Custom message if validate fail
 ```java
 btnValidate.setOnClickListener(new View.OnClickListener() {
     @Override